Shichinohe: History

 Shichinohe began as one of a series of numbered fortified settlements established by the Nanbu clan in the early Kamakura period to control their new territories in Nukada District of northern Ōshū.
 Shichinohe Castle was controlled by a branch of the Nanbu clan for several generations until the end of Sengoku period, when in 1591, the Shichinohe Nanbu clan opposed the forces of Toyotomi Hideyoshi during the Kunohe Rebellion and were defeated.
 The clan survived as hatamoto under the main lineage of the Nanbu clan at Morioka Domain under the Edo period Tokugawa shogunate.
 The Shichinohe Domain, a subsidiary domain of Morioka Domain was created in 1819.

 During the post-Meiji restoration establishment of the modern municipalities system on 1 April 1889, Shichinohe Village was incorporated.
 It was elevated to town status in 1949.
 On 31 March 2005, the neighboring village of Tenmabayashi was merged into the town of Shichinohe.
 Shichinohe-Towada Station on the Tōhoku Shinkansen opened on 4 December 2010.
 This restored a rail link to the town after the closure of the Nanbu Jūkan Railway which previously connected Shichinohe Station with Noheji Station on the Tōhoku Main Line until 1997.

 Government

 Shichinobe has a mayor-council form of government with a directly elected mayor and a unicameral town council of 16 members.
 Shichinohe is part of Kamikita District, which contributes four members to the Aomori Prefectural Assembly.
 In terms of national politics, the town is part of Aomori 2nd district of the lower house of the Diet of Japan.

 Economy

 The economy of Shichinohe is heavily dependent on agriculture and stock raising.
 Primary crops include rice, Japanese yam and carrots.
 Dairy farming and racehorse production are also noted industries.

 Education

 Shichinohe has three public elementary schools and two public middle schools operated by the town government, and one public high school operated by the Aomori Prefectural Board of Education.
-The town also has one special education school for the handicapped, and an agricultural vocational school.
+The prefecture also operates one special education school for the handicapped, and an agricultural vocational school.